stabilityprotocol/stability/docs/SPONSORED-TRANSACTIONS.md

 ## How they work?

-Sponsored transactions contains three key elements:
+Sponsored transactions contains two key elements:

 - Signed transaction: A standard user-signed EVM transaction that would demostrate Stability nodes that the user agreed to execute that transaction
-- Sponsor nonce: A incrementing counter that would make imposible to execute twice the same metatransaction.
 - Sponsored transaction signature: The sponsor needs to sign the message described below so this proof could be used in Stabiliy nodes.

 ### Sponsor signing message

 The message that the sponsor has to sign is the following

-`I consent to be a sponsor of transaction: ${TransactionHash} with nonce: ${Nonce}`
+`I consent to be a sponsor of transaction: ${TransactionHash}`

 Note:

 - `${TransactionHash}` is a `0x` prefixed hexadecimal string
-- `${Nonce}` is a decimal number

 ### API